hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 ## The Unix directory file structure (a.k.a. where am I?)

 As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced like "gooey").
+Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced like "gooey")?

 #### Moving around the file system